-These are some common use cases for The Accountability Project.
+Below, you'll find some ideas and common use cases for The Accountability Project.
 Please note that property records and voter registration are not viewable without a login.
 (Read more about signing up here).
-The first section discusses backgrounding techniques generally; the second is organized by search topic areas.
+The first section discusses general techniques for backgrounding individuals and companies; the second is organized by search topic.

 The Accountability Project pulls together datasets from a wide array of sources.
 One of the most useful searches is to run a single name or addresses on the name search page.
-Here are some general guidelines on backgrounding.
+Here are some general guidelines on backgrounding individuals and companies within our data.
 For more details on how search works see the search guide.

-Name variations: The Accountability Project does not change names.
+Name variations: The Accountability Project does not change names from the original data, and does not resolve different name variations for individuals.
 Therefore a search for "Richard" will not find "Dick."
 Try searching on common variants of a name.
 We are considering adding an option to include nicknames in name search results, but this can introduce erroneous results

 Filters: Be careful with filters.
 Many public records omit important details, spell them incorrectly, or even put them in the wrong field.
-Filtering records for "Florida" will omit all the misconfigured records.
+Filtering records for "Florida" could omit records for Florida where the state was not specified.

-Search by address: If you have an address, try searching by clicking on the address radio tab.
+Search by address: If you have an address, try searching by selecting the address radio tab.
 Be careful how you interpret addresses with many occupants because these may include apartment buildings, private mailbox locations, or the addresses of law firms or other companies that provide professional services.

-But it's important to understand how addresses work: Public accountability uses a standardized version of the address to search.
+But it's important to understand how addresses work: The Accountability Project uses a standardized version of the address to search.
 If you enter an address, that same standardization process will be run on the search input.
 You also can search by both name and address, but, in that case, the address standardization will not be run.
-One solution is to pick an address used as *output* by Accountability that has already been standardized and search that.
+One solution is to pick an address used as output by already been standardized and search that.

 Broaden your search after following results: If you follow a name search result to see the dataset-specific rows, you will be given the narrowest possible set of records matching that entity, e.g. 'HFNWA LLC 1601 E PUMP STATION RD FAYETTEVILLE AR' in federal contributions.
 But you may get better results by broadening that search to: 'HFNWA'.